lnbatioco/exceptional-realty/README.md

 ---

 # Description
-This is an example site for Flatiron School's Front-end Web Development Course.
+This project is an example site for Flatiron School's Front-end Web Development Course.